 (C) is the biggest of all.
-To quote myself
+To quote myself, writing in 2009:

 (D) is the least of the four disgruntlements, though I have spotted it on occasion, and it turns up in some of the emails I get—from women, I mean—on this topic.

 A Jewish friend (male) tells me it is common among Jewish women.
 This derives from the odd affinity between Jews and Chinese, which I have noted for example here, and which of course ends up with lots of Jewish men married to Chinese women, together with a much lesser quantity of the opposite thing.
 Of the round-eyes I know who speak really good Mandarin, at least three-quarters are Jewish.

 Is there any contradiction between all the above race realism, and my adherence to V1, and my being the loving husband of a nonwhite wife?

 I can’t see it.
 Race realism, as I always take pains to emphasize—I took great pains to do so in my infamous April 5th column on “The Talk,” though of course I got not a pennyworth of credit for those pains—is a matter of statistics; of averages and variances, of distributions and the Law of Large Numbers.

 Those concepts don’t exist for nothing.
 They belong to applied, not pure, mathematics.
 They are just the ticket for dealing with policy matters involving entire populations.

 (The word “statistics” shares a root with “state.”
 Statistics was originally the arithmetic of the state.)